Power Variability: Variable

 Leupold Mark 5HD 5-25X56 Q&A:

-Unfortunately, the Mark 5HD series of scopes all feature MIL-based reticles.
+Unfortunately, the Mk 5HD series of scopes all feature MIL-based reticles.

-The closest distance the Mark scope can adjust for parallax is 75 yards.
+The closest distance the Mk 5 scope can adjust for parallax is 75 yards.
 Use the side focus to adjust for the range your target is in to eliminate parallax issues.
 Swing by our tips for using a side focus to properly adjust for parallax.

 An FFP (first or front focal plane) reticle can be used at any magnification.
 Subtensions remain the same relative to the target, but the crosshairs will change in size as you change power.
 For more info on the differences between SFP (second or rear focal plane) and FFP reticles, see our "Reticle Subtension Explained" article.